hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 org.Hs.eg.db
 ```

 We can see the metadata for the database by just typing the name of the database, including the species, last updates for the different source information, and the source urls.
-Note the KEGG data from this database was last updated in 2011, so may not be the best site for that information.
+Note the KEGG data from this database was last updated in 2011, so may not be the best site for KEGG pathway information.

 ```r
 OrgDb object: